-We can now move on to setting up our action!
+We can now move on to setting up our monday.com action!
+How exciting.

 After selecting "Continue" at the end of the last step, the first screen you'll see confirms that you want to work with the selected app for your action.
-In this case, the app we're working with is monday.com! 🎉 And the action event that we want is to create an item in monday.com:
+In this case, the app we're working with is monday.com! 🎉 And the action event that we want is to create an item in a monday.com board:

 Click the blue "Continue" button once you're satisfied with the selected app and action.

 Step 2: Authorize Zapier to connect to your monday.com account

 We've set up the action!
 However, before Zapier is allowed to access your monday.com board data, you will need to authorize it first by providing your API key.
 Let's get to work!

 You'll then get a pop up window asking for your monday.com API v2 Token:

 To access this token, log in to your monday.com account, click on your profile picture in the bottom left corner of your screen, and select "Developers":